 - We also participate in occasional lectures and workshops at other study programmes at NUS: Master of Landscape Architecture, Master of Science in Applied GIS, and BA in Architecture.

 If you are a motivated undergrad or grad student, it is possible to conduct your thesis (or capstone project) research with us.
 We offer guidance in pursuing several projects (scroll down to see the offered topics) in the domain of GIS, 3D city modelling, and urban analytics.
 Some of the student projects in the past have been successful resulting in conference and journal papers, benefiting to the outreach of the research and the graduates’ CVs.
-Our novel assignments enable students to learn new skills (e.g. tool or programming language), learn about a new multidisciplinary topic, work on a exciting real-world problem, and have the potential to have an impact.
+Our novel topics enable students to learn new skills (e.g. tool or programming language), learn about a new multidisciplinary topic, work on a exciting real-world problem, and have the potential to have an impact.
 In principle, most topics require at least a basic level of programming and/or data science, and managing geospatial data.

-Non-NUS students (both from other Singaporean and overseas universities) are eligible to work with us as well, please see the NUS Non-graduating research student scheme if interested.
+Non-NUS students (from other Singaporean and from overseas universities), please see the NUS Non-graduating research student scheme if interested.

 Completed theses / graduation projects

 |Using 3D city models to uncover urban farming potential in public housing blocks of Singapore|

 MSc in Applied GIS (NUS, 2020)